 So where do you go to seek shelter?
 Obviously any type of tornado shelter built according to FEMA guidelines will work just fine as long as you are physically able to get in and out of it.
 If that’s not an option, you want to be on the first floor in the center most part of the structure, whether that be a house, an apartment, a retirement community, etc. It will also help to find a small closet or bathroom.
 The idea is to place as many walls between you and the outside as you can.
 Do not leave your home to drive across town at the last minute.
 You could get stuck in traffic or worse and the tornado could run over you.
 If you have kids that play sports, have them put on their helmets and gear for additional protection.
 You can even grab a mattress off the bed.
 Anything you can add will help.

 Weather education is another way to help ease your fear.
-There are plenty of on-line resources that discuss tornadoes and other weather hazards such as Weather Ready Nation.
+There are plenty of on-line resources that discuss tornadoes and other weather hazards such as Weather Ready Nation, of which AT’s Weather is a proud Ambassador.
 Learn how to read/interpret a radar to look for hook echoes.
 Now a lot of storms will rotate in Oklahoma in the Spring, but that doesn’t mean they’ll all produce a tornado.
 Most don’t.
 However, knowing where the hook is gives you knowledge of the part of the storm to watch out for and if it’s tracking in your direction or not.
 Use the velocity radar product to look at the wind in the storm.
 If you see a red/green tight small area around that hook echo region, that’s going to be your tornado.

-Finally, stay weather aware by having multiple resources; NOAA Wx Radio, smart phone apps like mine, ATsWeatherToGo, watch TV weather coverage, and pay attention if the tornado sirens are activated.
+Finally, stay weather aware by having multiple resources; NOAA Wx Radio, smart phone apps like mine, ATsWeatherToGo, watch my on-line severe weather coverage, and pay attention if the tornado sirens are activated.

 Now if you suffer from an extreme case of Lilapsophobia, similar to PTSD (post traumatic stress disorder) see a professional counselor or join a support group where others share their story.
 Recovering is not an easy process and it’s certainly not a quick one.